jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-expression-guide.md

 Yes.
 The AdaptableOptions object has a getColumnValues property; this property is a function called each time column values are required.
 It returns a Promise of a string array.

-**Can we re-use the same query in different Functions - e.g. create a Query in Plus / Minus and use it also in Advanced Search?**
+**Can we re-use the same query in different Functions - e.g. create a Query in Plus / Minus and use it also in Report?**

-At present no. Each Query is tied to a single Adaptable Object and Function.
-We might in the future allow you to re-use Queries, but experience form Adaptable Blotter.NET shows that this easily leads to complications if not well managed.
-You can create User Filters and re-use them in Queries but you cannot re-use Queries themselves.

-**I want to show details of a Search in my own control.
-How can I do that?**

-You can access the Advanced Search Adaptable Object from our store and have full visibility over its contents including the Query that it contains.
+Yes - by using a Shared Query.

 **Can we add our own filters to the list shown in a query?**